 By clicking a safelisted item, you can remove the safelisting right here.
-And if you want to roll back an unshare, you can also do that - unless your admins have disabled the rollback feature for employees in your organization.
+And if you want to roll back an unshare, you can also do that.

 To roll back an unshare, simply tick the files in the list, click Edit and then Roll back changes.